Fife and Forfar Yeomanry/Scottish Horse: Decorations and awards

 The squadron inherited one Victoria Cross winner from its predecessor regiments: Lieutenant Colonel William English, who was awarded the Victoria Cross for his actions in 1901 in South Africa whilst serving as a lieutenant in the Scottish Horse.

 Notable members of the regiment

 Notable members of the regiment include Robert AG Douglas-Miller, the one-time owner of Jenners department store in Edinburgh.

 Honorary Colonels and Commanding Officers

 Honorary colonels and commanding officers have been as follows:

 Battle honours

 Fife and Forfar Yeomanry/Scottish Horse holds the combined battle honours of The Fife and Forfar Yeomanry, and Scottish Horse.
 This table shows the squadron's battle honours and which regiment they originate from:

 Uniform

-The cap badge of the Fife and Forfar Yeomanry/Scottish Horse is a mounted knight (The Thane of Fife) with a Cross of St Andrews behind.
+The cap badge of the Fife and Forfar Yeomanry/Scottish Horse is a mounted knight (The Thane of Fife) with a cross of St Andrew behind.
 The cross contains both laurel and juniper leaves.
-The officers and men of the regiment wear the Duke of Atholl's Tartan, Murray of Atholl, in various forms of dress.